mighty-gerbils/gerbil-persist/README.md

 until a giant pause is necessary to commit them all, or worse, memory runs out, the process is killed, and all is lost before they had a chance of being committed.

+However, the user *may* assume that changes to the database *will* contain an atomic set of changes, such that no change is included without all the previous changes in the creation sequence.

 ### Transaction Schedule